SUBSCRIBE

 Safety: eclipse glasses are not optional

 Looking at the sun is never a great idea, but staring at it for an extended period during a partial eclipse can cause serious and permanent eye damage.
 Standard sunglasses offer no protection – you need glasses certified to ISO 12312-2.
 The only safe time to look without them is during totality itself.
-Buy in advance at absoluteeclipse.eu or other trusted retailers, and bring a spare pair as someone is bound to lose theirs.
+Buy your glasses in advance at absoluteeclipse.eu or other trusted retailers, and bring a spare pair as someone small is bound to lose theirs.

-An honest note on the weather
+A note on the weather

 75% clear sky probability is good – but it’s not a guarantee.
 If cloud moves in, the sky will still darken during totality and temperatures will drop.
 Sea breezes often blow away afternoon clouds but even an obscured eclipse at sunset over the Mediterranean is not a bad evening, and will be one to remember for the kids.